medic/cht-core/scripts/docker-helper/readme.md

 ### OS

-The main requirement is Ubuntu OS and this script has only been tested on Ubuntu.
-It likely will work on Windows WSL2.
-It will not work on MacOS as it's missing the `ip` command.
+This script has been heavily tested on Ubuntu and should work very well there.
+It has been lightly tested on WSL2 on Windows 10 and MacOS - both should likely work as well.

 ### Software

 The script will check and require these commands.
 All but the first two should be installed by default on Ubuntu:

-* docker
+* docker (At least version 20.x)
 * docker-compose
 * nc
 * curl